About The Pilates Studio Whitstable

 - Sports Injuries

-At The Pilates Studio Whitstable Gemma uses techniques in line with the Australian Physiotherapist Pilates Institute (APPI) This entails a 30 minute 1:1 session to allow Gemma to determine your ability and allow for you to understand the Pilates method sufficiently to have the confindence to perform the exercises safely as part of a class.
-For those that have completedPilates classes before this may not be necessary however this is at Gemma’s discretion.
+At The Pilates Studio Whitstable we use a wide variety of techniques and exercises that are gentle yet effective in assisting you to improve you mobility and strength.
+This entails a 30 minute 1:1 session to allow us to determine your ability and allow for you to understand the Pilates method sufficiently to have the confindence to perform the exercises safely as part of a class.
+For those that have completedPilates classes before this may not be necessary however this is at Studio’s discretion

 During pregnancy the body experiences many hormonal and muscular changes which puts stress on the body and cause muscles to weaken, ligaments to stretch and joints to over load.
 The body becomes unbalanced, and the unbalanced body loses stability and strength.
 Pilates during pregnancy helps the body as it goes through these changes, improving posture, balance and muscle tone without placing placing further stress on the body.

-Antenatal Pilates classes are held on Saturdays at 11am with Joanna Janicka.
+Antenatal Pilates classes are held on Saturday at 11am.

 Gemma is a registered Osteopath with the British Osteopathic Association and the General Osteopathic Council.
 She practices Osteopathy throughout Kent and at the Whitstable Osteopathic Practice.